 All You Need To Know About ACL Reconstruction

 This article provides detailed information on anterior cruciate ligament (ACL) injuries.
-The following information includes the details of ACL anatomy and the pathophysiology of an ACL tear, treatment options for ACL injuries as well as a description of ACL surgical techniques and rehabilitation, potential complications, and outcomes.
-This article is meant to help the patient in making a well-informed decision regarding the management of an ACL injury.
+The following discusses ACL anatomy and the pathophysiology of an ACL tear, as well as treatment options for ACL injuries.
+ACL surgery techniques and rehabilitation, potential complications, and outcomes are also included.
+This page is intended to assist the patient in making an informed decision about how to manage an ACL injury.

-About half of all ACL injuries occur along with damage to the meniscus, articular cartilage, or other ligaments.
+About half of all ACL tears occur along with damage to the meniscus, articular cartilage, or other ligaments.
 In addition, patients may have bruises of the bone beneath the cartilage surface.
-These bruises may be noticed on a magnetic resonance imaging (MRI) scan and may indicate injury to the overlying articular cartilage.
+These bruises may be detected on a magnetic resonance imaging (MRI) scan and may indicate injury to the overlying articular cartilage.

 On top of performing special tests for identifying meniscus tears and injury to other ligaments of the knee, the physician will usually perform the Lachman’s test to see if the ACL is intact.